Denise Richards Explains Tension Between ‘RHOBH’ Stars That Eileen Davidson Described: ‘I Was So Sick’

 “When you asked me if I was ok at your husband’s premiere, I was so nervous knowing I was having surgery in two days,” Denise explained.

 Denise emphasized that she was quite uncomfortable with the pain that the hernias had caused.
-However, The reality star and her husband, Aaron Phyphers, felt it was essential to attend Vincent’s event and support Eileen.
+However, the reality star and her husband, Aaron Phypers, felt it was essential to attend Vincent’s event and support Eileen.

 “I was so sick & in so much pain but we still wanted to be there.”

-Denise further clarified any notable tension amongst the cast.
+Denise further clarified any notable tension among the cast.
 The star stated that not too many people were aware of her upcoming surgery.
-Even Denise’s The Real Housewives of Beverly Hills cast members were in the know.
+Even Denise’s Real Housewives of Beverly Hills cast members were not in the know.

 “I hadn’t told any of other women about it,” Denise wrote.